RLIN2001/Ecommerce-Android/README.md

-# Android native app using Java
+# Android native app using Java and firebase
 E-commerce demo